![]() |

 could easily take photocopies of their documents and resume their journey well

 before the railway gates are opened.
-It wasn’t required of him calling out to
+It wasn’t required of him to call out to

 the passengers to visit his shop to take photocopies.
 They came on their own to

 his shop.
-The people residing nearby areas were also dependent on his shop for
+The people residing in nearby areas were also dependent on his shop

-their photocopy requirements.
-See…these days the originals need infinite number
+for their photocopy requirements.
+See…these days the originals need an infinite

 A four-lane highway was laid on the outskirts of the city